microsoft/wpa/.github/playbook_intro.md

 The key metrics in relation to **Employee Wellbeing** are _Work Week Span_, _Collaboration Hours_, and _After-hours collaboration hours_, which can be visualized in a number of ways.
 You can start with the `capacity_report()` which provides a baseline of this view.

 - Rank all groups by their group average: the functions to use are `workloads_rank()`, `collab_rank()`, and `afterhours_rank()`.
-- Distribution of capacity metrics:`*_fizz()` functions offer a way of quickly visualizing the distribution of the capacity metrics.
+- **Distribution of capacity metrics**:`*_fizz()` functions offer a way of quickly visualizing the distribution of the capacity metrics.
 For the traditionalist, you can also use `create_boxplot()` for the given metric to create boxplot views.
+The distribution views are especially useful for identifying latent capacities.
 - Visualize hourly collaboration with `workpatterns_area()`.
 Interesting views include analysing _Sent emails by time of day_, which can illustrate whether employees are still highly active outside of work hours.
 - Any of the `workloads_*`, `collab_*` and `afterhours_*` functions.